-If the idea of a docking station that turns a phone into a desktop sounds familiar to you, that's because it is.
+If the idea of a docking station or adaptor that turns a phone into a desktop sounds familiar to you, that's because it is.
 Prior and current attempts at conquering the phone desktop dock space include the Microsoft Display Dock, Motorola's Atrix (now defunct), Sentio's Superbook, HP Elite x3 Desk Dock and a handful of others.
-Traditionally, docks that turn phones into desktops have only managed niche appeal, but Samsung thinks the new and improved DeX Pad will be different.
+Traditionally, docks that turn phones or tablets into desktops have only managed niche appeal, but Samsung thinks the new and improved DeX will be different.

 The reviews of the previous Samsung DeX read much like reviews for prior attempts at desk docks: People liked the general idea but weren't sure it would go anywhere.
 Eric McCarty, vice president of mobile B2B product marketing at Samsung Electronics America, said the DeX "delivers seamless access to business applications, including Microsoft, Adobe as well as virtual Windows desktops and apps from Citrix, VMware, and Amazon for today's mobile workforces."